shawnlawson/XAI-Visual-Guts/ML_PostMortem.md

 Returning to Data Feminism to consider: elevate emotion and embodiment.
 Too frequently data is disassociated from it's context and real world bodily impact.
 Everything is situational, meaning that one machine learning solution is most likely not a perfect fit for another situation.
 Machine learning should be used by those it directly impacts.
 Rather than external actors imposing their perspective without having direct, lived experience of the impact.

 Finally, let's remind ourselves of the last set of Data Feminism principles: rethinking binaries and hierarchies.
-Many times machine learning is used for classification tasks: male/female, white/black, and terrorist/non-terrorist.
+Quote often machine learning is used for classification tasks: male/female, white/black, and terrorist/non-terrorist.
 Already we see how this quickly turns into a us versus them.
 We also recognize that this approach completely ignores trans-gender, latino, mixed-ethnicity, and so on.
 Anyone not fitting a clean classification is marginalized and made invisible, thereby structurally powerless in the system.

 Pause.

-I think while we brush the edge of potentially sophisticated algorithms and sit on the cusp incredible compute speed we really should remember why we make these technological leaps and bounds.
-It should not just be for the inventors and investors; but for everyone, humanity at large.
+I think that while we brush the edge of potentially sophisticated algorithms and sit on the cusp of incredible compute speed we really should remember why we make these technological leaps and bounds; and the responsibility inherit.[^11] It should not just be for the inventors and investors; but for everyone, humanity at large.